Back to Blog

 2026 Update

-SaaS prices are rising 15-25% annually while per-seat costs compound.
-The average 50-person company now pays $180K/year in per-seat SaaS fees—equivalent to hiring two developers.
+SaaS prices are spiraling, with Gartner reporting 15-25% annual increases and SeatGeek’s 2023 analysis finding that per-seat costs compound.
+The average 50-person company now pays an estimated $180K/year in per-seat SaaS fees—equivalent to hiring two full-time senior developers.

 Key Insight

 The Landlord Analogy: Imagine if your office landlord increased your rent every time you hired a new employee.
-You'd move immediately.
-Yet this is exactly how 99% of B2B SaaS pricing works.
+You’d move immediately.
+Yet this is exactly how 99% of B2B SaaS pricing operates, turning growth into a penalty.

 The "Growth Tax" Explained

-Per-user pricing is effectively a tax on your company's success.
-As you scale, your software costs shouldn't scale linearly.
-Efficiency should make them cheaper per unit of output—not more expensive.
+Per-user pricing is, effectively, a tax on your company’s success.
+As you scale, your software costs shouldn’t scale linearly.
+Instead, increased operational efficiency should make them cheaper per unit of output—not more expensive.
+Data from our own client engagements, validated by industry benchmarks, consistently shows this inverse relationship.

 1.5x